 In our Journal Club lab members take turns presenting papers they find interesting and optimally others may also find interesting and useful.
-The Journal Club alternates with our Progress Club where lab members present the state of their research.
-The target time frame for both formats is 12-15 minutes as that is often what the time slots at conferences are.
+In the Progress Club lab members present the state of their research.
+In the new format one Presenter per week will give both presentations.
+The target time frame for the Journal Club presentation is 12-15 minutes as that is often what the time slots at conferences are.
+The length of the progress report obviously depends on the amount of progress since the last one but 5-10 minutes should be a good guideline.
+As a reminder, here are the points from my announcement email regarding the new format:

 Gulletta, Gianpaolo, Eliana Costa e Silva, Wolfram Erlhagen, Ruud Meulenbroek, Maria Fernanda Pires Costa, and Estela Bicho.
 “A Human-like Upper-Limb Motion Planner: Generating Naturalistic Movements for Humanoid Robots.”
 International Journal of Advanced Robotic Systems, (March 2021). https://doi.org/10.1177/1729881421998585.